 - Call Alert

 - Selective Call

 - Private Call

-- Phone Call (Outgoing only)
+- Phone Call (Outgoing Only)

+- Emergency Call (Incoming Only)

-Note: The radio can also be preprogrammed to log the radio IDs associated with incoming Dispatch Calls.
+Note: The radio can also be preprogrammed to log only the radio IDs associated with incoming Dispatch Calls.

 Check with your dealer or system administrator for more information.